m-sepehr/networking/README.md

 - Files to be uploaded using the `put` command must be present in the client's current directory.
 - Files downloaded using the `get` command will be saved to the client's current directory.
 - The `change` command will only work if the specified file exists on the server.
-- The `summary` command expects the file to contain numerical data for summarization.
+- The `summary` command expects the file to contain numerical data in the form of a text file with values on separate lines for summarization.
+It will return the Min, Avg and Max values of values in the file.

 ## Troubleshooting